 I did my undergraduate work at Case Institute of Technology, part of Case Western Reserve University, from 1973 to 1976, earning bachelor's degrees in both math and physics.
 My mathematics advisor was the late A.J.
 Lohwater, a distinguished complex analyst who gave unstintingly of his time to undergraduates.
 I studied probability with the late well-known queueing theorist Lajos Takacs.

 I have been a bicycle commuter for nearly my entire life.
 These days I am a big advocate of recumbent bicycles.
 I belong to MARS, the Metro Area Recumbent Society , even though I no longer live in the NY metro area.
 There doesn't seem to be an equivalent group here in the Boston area.
 I ride an Easy Racers Gold Rush, a long, fast recumbent bicycle.
-And I just bought myself a 60th birthday present: an Easy Racers TI-Rush, which is a super-fancy Gold Rush made of titanium.
+And I bought myself a 60th birthday present: an Easy Racers TI-Rush, which is a super-fancy Gold Rush made of titanium.
+(Unfortunately, Easy Racers went out of business shortly after I bought the TI-Rush.)
 I use a Bike Friday SatRDay on trains or when I want something more compact than my Gold Rush.
 I used to have a Leitra, but I sold it in 2006.
 You can read about how I came to own a Leitra.
-You can also see where my Leitra ended up.

 I enjoy Jewish choral singing.
 I sing with Koleinu, a group meeting in the Ohabei Shalom building in Brookline, MA.
 I used to sing with Kol Dodi, a community choir based in northern New Jersey, and also with Shirah, which is a similar choir based in even more northerly New Jersey.
-I was the webmaster for Kol Dodi, and made almost all of the MIDIs you find on that site.
+I was the webmaster for Kol Dodi, and made many MIDIs for the group.
 I have a small Koleinu music site set up, as a resource for the members.
 I sing Tenor, a bit too loudly, but at least on the beat, and rarely flat.

 I have an extensive collection of science fiction books, and still enjoy reading science fiction.
 I enjoy both fiction and nonfiction books, including mysteries, biographies, and humor.
-I also read many publications, including Science News, Skeptical Inquirer, The New York Times, Adventure Cyclist Magazine, and The Nation, among others.
+I also read many publications, including Science News, Skeptical Inquirer, The New York Times, Adventure Cyclist Magazine, The Nation, and the online science magazine Quanta, among others.

 I used to have a darkroom, and spent a lot of time taking and printing pictures.
 I used to have a radial arm saw, and made furniture, including our dining room table and bunk beds for my kids.
 I used to peform magic, and volunteered at a local hospital entertaining in the pediatric unit weekly.
 I used to program strategy games for Macintosh computers, and made one decent game, Quarto, that unfortunately runs only on OS9 and earlier, or OSX in Classic mode, but will not run on Intel-based Macs.
 I used to play pranks, especially with my graduate school buddy John Sylvester, but I'm much too mature for that now.